Literature Lab™ -- Complex concepts, once impossible to search, are now revealed in a few clicks.

 Literature Lab™ mines PubMed to find answers you have always wanted.
 Our human-curated gene thesaurus sets us apart.

 At the core of the Literature Lab™ database is the Acumenta Biotech Gene Thesaurus, a repository of gene, protein and pathway nomenclature gathered from the major genomic databases and human-curated to produce searches with high precision and high recall.
 Driven by our analytical perspective and deep understanding of search, Literature Lab™ enables queries that satisfy our users' curiosity and creative thinking while eliminating the hindrance of syntax rules and cryptic commands.

 UNEARTH Gene References buried in the Literature.

 The Literature Lab™ database contains all the gene, biological, and biochemical references in every PubMed abstract.
-With just a few clicks, you can view the genes, pathways and other biological and biochemical functions associated in the literature with a disease.
-The entire MeSH Diseases ontology -- more than 4,000 diseases -- is supported.
+With just a few clicks, you can view the genes, pathways and other biological and biochemical functions associated in the literature with your specific area of interest.

 MORE THAN 800 Pathways in the literature lab™ database.